bitcoin-core/bitcoincore.org/CONTRIBUTING.md

 Where proposed content is about Bitcoin Core project policy, there should rough consensus of the Bitcoin Core project maintainers as a minimum bar and final decision is with the Bitcoin Core project lead.

+## Translations

+Translations should be made from the English source.
+The English source has a `version:` field in the Front Matter which should be updated if on the rare occasion the English text is updated.
+Translated text should remove `translated: false` from the Front Matter.